mongodb/leafygreen-ui/packages/modal/README.md

 ## Using `Clipboard.js` inside `Modal`

 To directly use the `Clipboard.js` library inside of `Modal`, rather than using the `Copyable` component, the reference value of the `Modal` should be used as the `container` when `Clipboard.js` is instantiated.
-You can get the reference value by consuming the `usePopoverPortalContainer` hook:
+You can get the reference value by consuming the `usePopoverContext` hook:

 ```
-  const { portalContainer } = usePopoverPortalContainer();
+  const { portalContainer } = usePopoverContext();

   const clipboard = new ClipboardJS(buttonRef, {
     container: portalContainer,